 Tragically, the Great Depression financially ruined Insull’s expanding enterprises.
 His indebted holding company collapsed and legal battles ensued.
 Facing trial in 1934, he was quoted in newspapers as saying “I am fighting not only for freedom but for complete vindication.
 I have erred, but my greatest error was in underestimating the effects of the financial panic on American securities, and particularly on the companies I was trying to build.
 I worked with all my energy to save those companies.”

 Insull was acquitted but lost his companies and wealth, and fell into disrepute and obscurity.
-Public knowledge of his contributions as pioneer of the modern power grid seems to have died along with him in 1938.
+Public knowledge of his contributions as a pioneer of the modern power grid seems to have died along with him in 1938.
 As Forrest McDonald wrote of the acquittal in Insull’s biography, “For his fifty-three years of labor to make electric power universally cheap and abundant, Insull had his reward from a grateful people: He was allowed to die outside prison.”

 State regulation and Insull’s tragic fall ultimately led to federal intervention into electricity beyond hydroelectric licensing, the founding job of the Federal Power Commission (est. 1920.)
 In 1935, the Federal Power Act authorized the Federal Power Commission—now the Federal Energy Regulatory Commission (FERC)—to apply “just and reasonable” cost-based rate regulation to the wholesale power market (along the same lines as state-level regulation of retail rates).
 Another law, the Public Utility Holding Company Act of 1935, required multi-state companies to divest properties to operate in only one state.